 Table of Contents

-In Hindi, Kurkuri means Crisp and Bhindi is Okra.
-This Okra Fry recipe is an easy snack like recipe made with Bhindi (Lady Finger).
-It is great as a side dish with the combination of dal-rice, sambar-rice, curd-rice or even with plain chapatis or parathas.
+In Hindi, Kurkuri means Crispy, Crunchy and Bhindi is Okra.
+This Okra Fry recipe is an easy snack or a side made with Bhindi (Ladies Finger).

-1. Rinse the bhindi in water very well.
+1. Rinse 500 grams bhindi in water very well.
 Then wipe them dry with a kitchen napkin.
 Or you can spread them on a large plate and let them dry naturally.
 The bhindi should be completely dry before you start marinating it with spices.

 2. Remove the crown and the base tip of the bhindi.
 Slice the bhindi vertically into 4 pieces.
 If you have small sized bhindi, then slice into 2 pieces.
 Take all your sliced bhindi in a big thali or a big bowl.

-3. Now sprinkle all the spice powders including salt, one by one on the sliced bhindi.
+3. Now sprinkle the following spices and seasonings one by one on the sliced bhindi:

-5. Gently mix the besan, spice powders and salt with the bhindi.
-The besan must evenly coat the bhindi.
+5. Gently mix the gram flour, spice powders and salt with the okra.
+Remember that the gram flour and ground spices must evenly coat all the okra slices.

-6. Marinate the bhindi In this mixture for 25-30 minutes.
+6. Marinate the okra in this mixture for 20 to 30 minutes.
 You could also keep it for an hour.
 This is how they look after marination.

 Making Kurkuri Bhindi

-9. Fry on a medium flame.
-When one side becomes crisp, then turn over each bhindi and fry the other side.
+9. Fry on medium heat.
+When one side becomes crisp, then turn over each bhindi with a slotted spoon or with the help of tongs and fry the other side.

-10. Turn over a couple of times to get the bhindi evenly fried and crisp.
+10. Turn over a couple of times to get crisp and evenly fried bhindi.

 11. Do keep on turning the bhindi so that they get fried evenly.
-If the oil becomes too hot, you could lower the flame and fry.
+If the oil becomes too hot, you could lower the heat and continue to fry.

-12. Fry the okra till golden brown and crisp on a medium flame.
+12. Fry all the okra in the pan until golden brown and crisp on a medium heat.